YoranBrondsema/yoranbrondsema/content/post/do-not-pass-records-to-your-rails-mailers.md

 The consequences are not severe in the sense that the mail simply won't get sent because of the exception.
-However, it's never a good thing to have preventable exceptions in your log as it clutters and removes the attention from real exceptions.
+However, it's never a good thing to have preventable exceptions in your log as it clutters it and removes the attention from real exceptions.
 Therefore, it should be cleaned up.
 This is further aggravated by the fact that some background processors, e.g.
 [Sidekiq](https://github.com/mperham/sidekiq), retry a job multiple times before